A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 Vulnhub Download Link: https://download.vulnhub.com/metasploitable/metasploitable-linux-2.0.0.zip

-You are going to get a a zip file so we need to extract it.
+You will get a zip file so we need to extract it.

 ![image](https://github.com/user-attachments/assets/852efc57-8754-4618-ada7-5e8d4533cf57)